 One inbox to rule them all.

 All my email, for all my websites, filters into my main Gmail inbox.
-I’ve been using Gmail exclusively since 2005 and it says I’m still only at 65% of my storage capacity.
+I’ve been using Gmail exclusively since 2005 and this is command central for my biz.

-4. Auto Text Expander
+5. Text Expander

-Auto Text Expander is a free Chrome browser extension that allows you to create custom keyboard shortcuts for commonly used phrases.
+Text Expander is a cool tool that allows you to create custom keyboard shortcuts for commonly used phrases.

 “My calendar is here: